Things a Shitty Web Designer will and wont tell you.

 If you pay, it’s your designers job to give you what you want even if they don’t always agree with the aesthetic.
 Now it’s a given some clients don’t understand how coding or certain website things function and some things just aren’t possible.
 It’s possible you may get a designer who really doesn’t know how do certain tasks because they are inexperienced.
 That’s a problem that you need to be careful with.
 Make sure you hire a designer who has knowledge about the coding and the scripts you are installing and the features you need, not someone who is totally unfamiliar with the system you are trying to use.
 Ask them question and make sure they are seasoned designer.

 No communication, if you start a project and you go days or even weeks in between emails and your designer takes forever to respond that’s a big problem.
 Create a deadline for your project and enforce it.
 Make sure you yourself are on top of the communication needed on your end.
-Be prepared with content or information needed and make things as easy as possible on your design. if their is a lack of communication on their end and things are being dragged out it is better to sever ties and move on.
+Be prepared with content or information needed and make things as easy as possible on your designer.
+If there is a lack of communication on their end and things are being dragged out it is better to sever ties and move on.

 Hiring a designer is a tough job but if you come prepared and know the right questions to ask things will be so much easier on you and your designer.
 Research companies to purchase your domain name and hosting and make a purchase before seeking a designer.
 Have a clear vision for your site, what your sites purpose is, what features it needs, how many pages and what type of content will be displayed.
 It is always helpful to gather example sites that have elements that you would like to model your site after.
 Make sure you have any text, pictures and video content for your site gathered and ready to email your designer.
 Make sure to ask the right questions to your designer regarding your budget and let them know if you want to hire them specifically to install a premade template or theme rather than building a site from scratch.

 If you have any questions about obtaining a website you can leave them in the comments.
-I am also available for hire and will soon be releasing a series on my youtube channel teaching you how to make a high quality website all on your own and another series on how to start an online business with basically no budget.
+I am also available for hire and will soon be releasing a course series ebook and videos on my youtube channel teaching you how to make a high quality website all on your own and another series on how to start an online business with basically no budget.
 Happy website hunting.